open-sauced/intro/CONTRIBUTING.md

 3. **Ensure the section's numbers are in order**

    - Change the section numbers in the relative paths following your new section.
-   - Rename other files by changing the section number.

 4. **Submitting your contribution**